raminazmi/EduForms/README.md

 # EduForms - Educational Reports Platform

-A comprehensive educational forms and reports platform built with Laravel, Inertia.js, and React.
+A comprehensive educational forms and reports platform built with React, TypeScript, and modern web technologies.

 ## 🚀 Features